Joelcic/PointNet-pytorch/README.md

 # PointNet-pytorch
 A PyTorch implementation of the original [PointNet](https://arxiv.org/abs/1612.00593) architecture for 3D point cloud semantic segmentation, trained on the [Stanford Large-Scale 3D Indoor Spaces Dataset (S3DIS)](https://sdss.redivis.com/datasets/9q3m-9w5pa1a2h).

+## Features
+- PointNet segmentation (T-Net regularization, block-wise inference)
+- Clean and modular PointNet architecture (as in Qi et al., 2017)
+- Trained on the full S3DIS dataset for indoor scene understanding
+- Easily extensible for classification or other datasets
+- Model Weights (``acc=73.83%``)

+---

 ## Theory
 PoinNet was one of the first deep learning methods for handling directly 3D point